nateify/comic-list/README.md

 - Get the issue number immediately succeeding the `#` symbol
 - Use the first and last issue numbers in the directory as the total range

-     python comic-list

 # Options

-You can view the arguments by running `python comic-list --help`
+You can view the arguments by running `comic-list --help`

 ```
 positional arguments: